Degrowth: Negative connotation

 The use of the term "degrowth" is criticized for being detrimental to the degrowth movement because it could carry a negative connotation, in opposition to the positively perceived "growth".
 "Growth" is associated with the "up" direction and positive experiences, while "down" generates the opposite associations.
 Research in political psychology has shown that the initial negative association of a concept, such as of "degrowth" with the negatively perceived "down", can bias how the subsequent information on that concept is integrated at the unconscious level.
 At the conscious level, degrowth can be interpreted negatively as the contraction of the economy, although this is not the goal of a degrowth transition, but rather one of its expected consequences.
-In the current economic system, a contraction of the economy is associated with a recession and its ensuing austerity measures, job cuts, or lower salaries.
-Noam Chomsky commented on the use of the term: "When you say 'degrowth' it frightens people.
-It's like saying you're going to have to be poorer tomorrow than you are today, and it doesn't mean that."

 Since "degrowth" contains the term "growth", there is also a risk of the term having a backfire effect, which would reinforce the initial positive attitude toward growth.
 "Degrowth" is also criticized for being a confusing term, since its aim is not to halt economic growth as the word implies.
 Instead, "a-growth" is proposed as an alternative concept that emphasizes that growth ceases to be an important policy objective, but that it can still be achieved as a side-effect of environmental and social policies.

+Eurocentrism

+According to a review by Weiss and Cattaneo, while degrowth scholars operate globally, the academic discourse is predominantly centered in Europe, with a notable concentration of research originating from Spain.
+This geographic imbalance has led some researchers to argue that the movement predominantly represents the socio-economic interests and values of the European "green" middle class.